 Update: Michigan House panel votes to gut ‘radical’ wetlands protection

 Dec.
 21: That's a wrap!
 What bills passed, died in Michigan lame duck for the ages

 Related: See what Michigan lame-duck bills we're tracking

-LANSING — A Senate committee could vote today on controversial legislation that would remove protections and clear the way for development on more than half of Michigan’s wetlands and more than one-third of its lakes.
+LANSING — A Senate committee could vote today on controversial legislation that would remove protections and clear the way for development on more than half of weltands in most Michigan counties and more than one-third of the state's lakes.

 Supported by some business groups and developers, the proposal is drawing outrage from environmentalists and companies involved in wetland restoration.
 It is also raising questions about whether Michigan could lose its status as one of only two states with special authority to regulate wetlands.

 Sen. Tom Casperson, R-Escanaba, who chairs the Senate Natural Resources Committee is proposing the the legislation, Senate Bill 1211.

 Among other provisions, the proposal would lift permitting requirements for property owners wanting to fill, dredge or build upon wetlands and lakes covering five to 10 acres.